 At Harvey W James we use a third-party external referencing provider to ensure that the checks are unbiased and to ensure the accuracy of the information we are collecting.

 The referencing process criteria will vary dependent on your employment status.
-As standard all referencing check will include a credit reference check and a reference from your previous landlord or letting agent.
+As standard, all referencing checks will include a credit reference check and a reference from your previous landlord or letting agent.

 The income to rent calculation is worked out by multiplying the monthly rent for the property by 30.
 For example, if the monthly rent is £1,000, then the combined annual income of the referenced tenants would need to be at least £30,000 per annum in confirmed income.

-All guarantors are subject to approval of the landlord.
+All guarantors are subject to the approval of the landlord.

 Once your references have been collected and verified they will be forwarded to your landlord for confirmation.

-To view full video guidance on completing your reference online
+To view full video guidance visit goodlord tenant support portal

 Proof of Identity

 You must supply us with One form of Photo Identification (Passport or Driving License Only).
 If you are a foreign

 national, we require proof of residency, e.g. a residence permit or visa.
 As well asphoto ID, we also require a proof of